What Is An ACL Injury?

 In some cases, it may be recommended that you see a Sports Medicine Physician depending on the extent of the ACL injury.
 Your Strive Sports Medicine Physician or Physiatrist will perform a thorough assessment of the knee and if appropriate, will send you for medical imaging such as an MRI to determine the extent of the injury.
 If deemed to be necessary, your Strive Sports Medicine Physician or Physiatrist may also send you to an orthopaedic surgeon for a consultation.

 Your Strive Sports Medicine Physician may also decide to give a cortisone injection to help ease some of the pain and address the inflammation.
-To help with the healing process and aid in the ligament recovery, your Strive Sports Medicine Physician may also decide to use platelet-rich plasma (PRP) therapy.

 How Long Does It Take To For Me To Recover From An ACL Injury?